-The Year 7 and 8 curriculum establishes a ‘launch pad’ for future success at the Halifax Academy and beyond.
+The Key Stage 3 curriculum establishes a ‘launch pad’ for future success at the Halifax Academy and beyond.
 It builds upon the knowledge, skills and experiences gained from the Primary curriculum whilst introducing students to the exciting, wider world of our secondary curriculum.

 Our curriculum in this foundation stage emphasises the key aspects of our ethos; Hearts, minds and communication (as outlines in our vision and values).

 - High quality teaching from subject specialists in English.
 All students are encouraged to develop a pleasure for reading which underpins their writing and broadens their understanding of the world around them.

 - Mathematics taught to all students through a Mastery approach.
 Mathematics Mastery is an engaging and accessible style of mathematics teaching, inspired by Singapore and Shanghai.
 The approach is designed to enhance understanding and enjoyment, as well as raise attainment for every child.
 Mathematical concepts are explored in a variety of representations and problem-solving contexts to give pupils a richer and deeper learning experience

 - Science lessons which encourage students to learn the skills neded to behave and think like a scientist and the knowledge that underpins how our world works.

 - A variety of interesting and engaging lessons delivered by high quality staff in:

 Humanities – Geography, History, Religious Studies and Business Studies.